 In addition to considering the ‘need to know’ framework, there are occasions where the school may lawfully share information with other parties outside the school or the Department.
 There is detailed guidance on how to:

-- request and share confidential information with authorised services to promote child wellbeing or safety, or assess or manage family violence risk, refer to for further information
+- request and share confidential information with authorised services to promote child wellbeing or safety, or assess or manage family violence risk, refer to Child and Family Violence Information Sharing Schemes for further information

-- support a child who has been impacted, or is suspected to be impacted, by abuse, refer to .
+- support a child who has been impacted, or is suspected to be impacted, by abuse, refer to Child protection privacy and information .

 Staff information should be shared using the ‘need to know’ framework to allow other staff to perform their function, for example, to recruit and pay staff, support their health and wellbeing, and to comply with the Department’s legal obligations, policies and staff codes of conduct.
 This may include sharing necessary information with the relevant school, regional or central office staff, where permitted.